 Hooking up the light sensor module (instead of the raw sensor) is more simple.
 You simply provide it Vcc(V), Ground (G) and S (signal) into the same analog input (A5), but using the sensor headers if your arduino has them (right).
 Just be sure to note the your boards ordering of the S,V, and G pins.
+KY-018 CdS/resistor module

 Wiring diagram for the raw light sensor and 10k resistor.
-Source: http://wiki.xinchejian.com/wiki/Introduction\to\Arduino
+Source: http://wiki.xinchejian.com/wiki/Introduction_to_Arduino